Uncategorized

 There are a variety of meningococcal vaccines given at different ages.
 Booster shots are available every five years.

-In the U.S., three meningococcal vaccines are available:
+In the U.S., two meningococcal vaccines are available:

 • Meningococcal conjugate vaccine (MCV4), sold as Menactra, MenHibrix, and Menveo.